Credential Lifecycle

 Functional Requirements

-• have a validity period not greater than 24 hours;
+• MUST have a validity period not greater than 24 hours;

-• not reveal any information about the Relying Party, the User's device or the User's data contained in the Digital Credential the attestation is related to;
+• MUST NOT reveal any information about the Relying Party, the User's device or the User's data contained in the Digital Credential the assertion is related to;

 • ensure that the data contained in a Digital Credential is kept up to date, including the status of validity of the data from the Authentic Source;